illinois-cs241/illinois-cs241.github.io/_docs/shell.md

 Note: Any `<pid>` used in `kill`, `stop`, or, `cont` will either be a process that is a direct child of your shell or a non-existent process.
 You do not have to worry about killing other processes.

 ## Summary of History Storing
 In case you are still confused about what exactly to store in history, here are relevant examples.
-Note that the last row corresponds to an "invalid command", which has been historically troublesome (pun intended).

-### empty_header

 | **Examples:**| **What should I store?**|
 |----------------|----------------|